nostover/hello-world/README.md

 # hello-world
 First Repository

-Hi, I'm Noah and I am currently in English Class...\n I'm new to Github and Coding in general but I'm eager to learn!
+Hi, I'm Noah and I am currently in English Class...

+I'm new to Github and Coding in general but I'm eager to learn!